Jhabige/Jhabige.github.io/aboutme.md

 ## Personal

 I'm a sports fan!
-I love playing tennis (or any racket sport) and discgolf, and watch a lot of college basketball and football.
+I like to play tennis and discgolf, and watch a college basketball and football.
 I like to hack at the guitar, sing loudly and poorly, and play piano.
 I also fell in love with my wife in my second year of graduate school.
-We have a wonderful 10 year old son.
+We now have a wonderful 10 year old son.
 I have a snuggly cat named Marvin and some other pets too.
+I'm a people person and like to laugh.